MarkEdmondson1234/markedmondson.me-hugo/content/post/2020-01-08-shiny-cloudrun.md

 The above means that your Shiny app is limited though: the number of concurrent requests you can have to one container in Cloud Run is 80 connections.
 This means you lose the "scale-to-a-billion"" feature as on concurrent request 81 no container will be available to serve it, and it also means the app won't autoscale as the normal Cloud Run would.
 For normal applications, Cloud Run allows 1000 containers with up to 80 requests each e.g. 80,000 concurrent requests.

 Having only one container also means that you need to worry about the footprint of your Shiny app.
-Whereas if it autoscaled high CPU/RAM load would trigger another container, for one container CLoud Run has a limit of 80 but the real limit will be how much traffic your Shiny app can handle, which depends on how much CPU/RAM your Shiny app uses.
+Whereas if it autoscaled high CPU/RAM load would trigger another container, for one container Cloud Run has a limit of 80 but the real limit will be how much traffic your Shiny app can handle, which depends on how much CPU/RAM your Shiny app uses.
 This is much like a traditional Shiny server running on say [`googleComputeEngineR`](https://cloudyr.github.io/googleComputeEngineR/).

 However, the above still leaves some use cases where Shiny is useful: